 So what's with the hot dog title, you ask?
 We all know how disgusting hot dogs can be (except for veggie dogs).
 Who knows what kind of mystery meat they put in there, right?
 In the movie "The Naked Gun," some guy even found a finger in his hot dog.
-Now THAT would be a scarring experience!
+Blergh!

 Mwahaha!
 Ladies and gentlemen, the cute food has left the building!
 If you find *anything* cute about this, then you should have your brain checked out by a professional.
 Le gross...

 Ha!
 That's SICK!
 You've probably seen those butter cookies that look like fingers that are called "witches' fingers".
 That's what I was going to make.
-But then I was in the shower last night (for some reason I was thinking about how disgusting hot dogs were) when I remembered that unforgettable scene from The Naked Gun; and then it hit me-these Halloweegan fingers had to look like hot dogs!
-Most of my ideas come when I'm in the shower or lying in bed trying to fall asleep at night.
+But then I was in the shower last night (for some reason I was thinking about how disgusting hot dogs were whilst I shampooed my hair) when I remembered that unforgettable scene from The Naked Gun.
+Then it hit me that these Halloweegan fingers had to look like hot dogs in a bun.
+Gross!

 So here's how to make these disgusting-looking, yummy-tasting little treats.
 The fingers are pretty much the same as the Happy Vegan Ghosts and Pumpkins minus the chocolate (yes, I eat a lot of peanut butter).
 You will also need oval vanilla cookies, preferably vegan ladyfingers.
 Round cookies will work too, you will just have to cut them in half.

 2 tbsp maple syrup (or other syrup to taste)

 2 tbsp to 1/4 cup of soy milk or other non-dairy milk